Avi-Kenny/SimEngine/docs/docs/parallelization.md

 There are three methods of parallelizing code using **SimEngine**:

 1) **Outer parallelization**.
 This is the most straightforward way to parallelize your code.
-Most statistical simulations involve running multiple <a href="/docs/concepts.html">replicates</a> of the same simulation, perhaps with certain things changing between replicates.
+Most statistical simulations involve running multiple replicates of the same simulation, perhaps with certain things changing between replicates.
 With outer parallelization, a single simulation replicate is assigned to a single task.

 2) **Inner parallelization**.
 With inner parallelization, one or more pieces within a single simulation replicate are parallelized.
 Inner parallelization is useful when your entire simulation only has a small handful of replicates (i.e. fewer replicates than available cores); otherwise, we recommend outer parallelization.